 In higher education today, a strong commitment to diversity is not a "nice-to-do" that allows institutions to stand out, but it is an imperative required for many accreditations.
 Of equal importance is the reality that Harper's students are part of a global society.
-The knowledge acquired and the competencies refined will be applied within this diverse context.4
+The knowledge acquired and the competencies refined will be applied within this diverse context.

-- Diversity requirement for transfer degrees (effective fall 2005) - College Diversity Plan - Diversity Committee, Student clubs/organizations, Center for Multicultural Learning and Bilingual Outreach - Multicultural curriculum infusion - Achieved a diversity hiring rate of 30 percent (self-identified) for new hires and reached 5,899 employees and students through the campus diversity awareness/education efforts of the new Center for Multicultural Learning.
+- Diversity requirement for transfer degrees (effective fall 2005). - College Diversity Plan. - Diversity Committee, Student clubs/organizations, Center for Multicultural Learning and Bilingual Outreach. - Achieved a diversity hiring rate of 31 percent (self-identified) for new hires in 2004. - Received the Illinois Council of Community College Administrators Innovation Award for the Center for Multicultural Learning. - Infused multicultural learning across the curriculum through the Faculty Fellows Program by selecting and training three new Faculty Fellows in English and Physics. - Developed and hosted Harper's First Diversity Regional Symposium for 125 attendees.